"A person must build ladders to climb to the heavens.”

 Rabbi Ariel Root Wolpe, Spiritual Leader

-To learn more about Ariel, visit her website or read her vision for Jewish community and spiritual life.
+To learn more about Ariel, read teachings she’s shared with Ma’alot, visit her personal website or read her vision for Jewish community and spiritual life.

-Members of the Ma’alot Advisory Board and our community partners can be found here.
+Members of Ma’alot Leadership and our community partners can be found here.

 In the news